Is a Director of An Incorporated Contracting Business Personally Liable For the Hold Back Trust Money?

 The Directors or Other Persons That Are In Control of Money Held In Trust By An Incorporated Contracting Business May Be Personally Liable For Such Monies If, Among Other Things, Trust Monies Are Deposited and Mingled Within the Business Operating Account Rather Than Kept Within a Trust Account.

-A Helpful Guide For How to Determine Whether a Director of An Incorporated Contracting Business May Be Personally Liable For Breach of Trust Per the Construction Act
+Understanding When a Director of An Incorporated Contracting Business May Be Liable For Breach of Trust

 In the trades business it is common, and is legally required, that contractors paid by project owners or others further up in the hierarchy of contractors and subcontractors, among others, must keep certain holdbacks of monies as an assurance for those lower within the hierarchy.
 These monies are held in trust on behalf of others who are the potential beneficiaries of the monies held in trust.